xin-li-67/BilibiliUniversity/README.md

 - [x] Amazon personalize recommender: finish the tutorial on building with AWS;
 - [x] Amazon semantic recommendation system: build a recommendation system by using NTM (Neural Topic Model) and KNN (K-Nearest Neighbor);
 - [x] Python microservice web app: build a web app using python as the backend devlopment language (framework is django-rest), and REACT for the frontend: tutorial finished;
 - [x] Bitcoin Miner: study the process with a basic bitcoin miner and develop a more realistic one: trying to make this a little bit more complexed;
-- [ ] The Mona Lisa Effect with TensorFlow.js: re-implement what Emily Xie did on her work;
 - [x] Virtual Assistant: build a basic python app which involves with Wikipedia and Wolframe Alpha.
 TTS service is a plus;
 - [ ] TensorFlow Object Detection